-So, during your time with us you will be subject to various checks to make sure you are continually fit for purpose and doing the right thing to remain compliant.
+So, during your time with us, you will be subject to various checks to make sure you are continually fit for purpose and doing the right thing to remain compliant.

 On that note, TEn is NOT an “easy” option for those individuals or firms who have had difficulties with direct regulation in the past.
 TEn is concerned as anybody else should be about TCF, Contract Certainty and everything else.
-We do a full range of Experian checks before anybody is appointed and, arguably, our ears are closer to the ground in some respects than the FCA and we believe that are much more likely to spot a ‘bad apple’ early.
+We do a full range of Experian checks before anybody is appointed and, arguably, our ears are closer to the ground in some respects than the FCA and we believe that is much more likely to spot a ‘bad apple’ early.

-You will be responsible for chasing your own clients for outstanding payments, since you are best placed to threaten them with cancelled policies if they don’t pay up.
+You will be responsible for chasing your own clients for outstanding payments since you are best placed to threaten them with cancelled policies if they don’t pay up.
 We provide all the right reports and paperwork so you can do this on a monthly basis.

 You will also be rightfully responsible for all the proper accounting of your own business.
 The Ten Network does all the client and insurer reconciliation in our dedicated accounts department.